 THE BLACK CONDOR: THE MAN WHO COULD FLY LIKE A BIRD

 Why all the fuss about giant flying creatures, giant birds, and giant feathers, and all somehow and in someway related back to the Wanderling?

 According to comments over the years by his uncle, the Wanderling's fascination regarding all aspects of giant flying creatures, and thus then his destiny, went back to an incident that involved the fly over of a giant airborne object that the Wanderling witnessed as a very, very young boy.
 The object, of an unknown nature and an unknown origin, was seen by literally thousands of people along the coast of California barely three months into World War II.
-Eventually to be called the Battle of Los Angeles, the incident is mostly forgotten now.
+Eventually to be called The Battle of Los Angeles: 1942 UFO, the incident is mostly forgotten now.
 However, during the early morning hours of February 25, 1942 the whole city and surrounding communities were in an uproar as thousands of rounds of anti-aircraft shells were expended in an attempt to pull down whatever it was in the sky that night.
 The slow moving object, said to be as big or bigger than a Zeppelin, was caught in the glare of the searchlights from Santa Monica to Long Beach and seemed impervious to the the constant barrarge of shells.
 It eventually disappeared out over the Pacific after cruising along the coast and cutting inland for a while.
 The huge object was never clearly explained and was basically hushed up without response from the authorities.

 BATTLE OF LOS ANGELES, CIRCA 1942.-- 800 FOOT ZEPPELIN-SIZE UFO

 ESCAPED AFTER HOURS OVER L.A.
 AND 1440 ANTI-AIRCRAFT ROUNDS.